 Ingredients and substitutions for Apple Strudel

-- Flour: Plain flour is what was stated for most recipes, however, Austrian plain flour has a protein level (what gives baking a firmer crust to your baked goods) of 14%.
+- Flour: Plain flour is recommended in most recipes, however, Austrian plain flour has a protein level (what gives baking a firmer crust to your baked goods) of 14%.
 The average protein level in plain flour in the US is 11% and 10% in the UK.
-In fact, bread flour has an average protein percentage between 12-13% making bread flour more ideal here for a couple of reasons.
-Firstly, we only knead the dough long enough to create a smooth dough, which doesn't activate the gluten to form a stiff finished product.
-Secondly, the dough needs to be rolled incredibly thin and hold itself up when shaping and the slightly firmer texture in bread flour will help avoid tearing in the dough.
+In fact, bread flour has an average protein percentage between 12-13% making it more ideal here, for a couple of reasons.
+Firstly, we only knead the dough long enough to create a smooth texture.
+This doesn't activate the gluten to form a stiff finished product.
+Secondly, the dough needs to be rolled incredibly thin and hold itself up when shaping.
+The slightly firmer texture in bread flour will help avoid tearing in the dough.

-- Neutral Oil: Sunflower oil was used, however, any neutral oil that won’t impart a flavor would work great here, such as Rapeseed oil.
+- Neutral Oil: Sunflower oil was used, though, any neutral oil that won’t impart a flavor would work great here.

 - Breadcrumbs: Panko breadcrumbs were used, though these are likelier less traditional than breadcrumbs you can likely source at most regular supermarkets so plain breadcrumbs work perfect here also.

-- Butter: Plain unsalted was used here, though you could substitute with salted, though you might want to omit the salt from the dough.
+- Butter: Plain unsalted was used, though you could substitute with salted.
+Simply omit the salt from the dough.
 You could substitute in equal measure with non dairy butter, however, I have not tried this so cannot be sure of the outcome.

-- Apples: The apples used here were a mixture of ones I had picked and Granny Smith apples, meaning a variety of sizes and the fact the flesh browned quicker than store bought.
+- Apples: The apples used here were a mixture of ones I had picked and Granny Smith apples.
+This was a variety of sizes and the fact the flesh browned quicker than store bought.
 If you cannot pick your apples, it is recommended to use either Granny Smith or Royal Gala.
-These apples have a firm texture that hold their shape during baking and a slight sweetness which requires less added sugar.
+These apples have a firm texture that hold their shape during baking and a slight sweetness which needs less added sugar.

-- Sugar: Confectioner’s or icing sugar was recommended and this coated the apples without drawing out too much moisture (which would give us a soggy strudel), but a light sweetness.
+- Sugar: Confectioner’s or icing sugar coats the apples without drawing out too much moisture (which would give us a soggy strudel), and a light sweetness.
 You could substitute with superfine or caster sugar.

 - Lemon juice & Cinnamon: The lemon juice helps draw out moisture from the apples and stops browning, plain fresh lemon juice was used here as it has no additives.
-Ground cinnamon helps to give a depth of flavor to our strudel so is recommended, though you can omit if you don’t like the flavor.
+Ground cinnamon helps to give a depth of flavor to our strudel, though you can omit if you don’t like the flavor.

-- Raisins: This is a traditional ingredient in strudel so is recommended, however, if you or someone don't like raisins in baking, simply omit them.
+- Raisins: A traditional ingredient in strudel, however, if you or someone don't like raisins in baking, simply omit them.
 The raisins do add a little additional sweetness and depth in flavor here (sometimes, they’re even soaked in rum for 15 minutes before being added to the apples).

 See recipe card for quantities.